alphagov/govuk-developer-docs/source/manual/create-a-gpg-key.html.md

 ### Upload your GPG key to a keyserver

 Before doing this, make sure that your default keyserver is `hkps://keys.openpgp.org/`.
-You can do this by changing the default keyserver in `~/.gnupg/gpg.conf`:
+You can do this by changing the default keyserver in `~/.gnupg/dirmngr.conf`:

 ```
 keyserver hkps://keys.openpgp.org/
 ```

+You should also ensure that there is no `keyserver` directive in `~/.gnupg/gpg.conf`.

 Send your key to a keyserver by running: